HaoYang670/rucat/README.md

 `Cluster Manager` >= `Driver` >= `Worker`

 ## TODO

-replace Clap with Json config file to support enum use cargo-udeps to detect unused dependencies surrealdb, support local process mode for rucat engine to connect unique port for each rucat engine (how does rucat server know the port of engine? write into the db?) mock rucat engine for testing / embedded rucat engine ? profile rust
+mock rucat engine for testing / embedded rucat engine ? rucat engine update engine state in database profile rucat server
 3 mode for rucat server:
   embedded mode: use in memory db, can only create engine in the same process (embedded) local mode: use local mode db, can create enines embeddly or locally